nickbstudy/notes/C#/Objects.md

 A class is a data structure that contains variables and functions (methods) collectively known as "members".
-If not declared as `static` it can be used to create "instances" that are assigned to a variable for use by other classes.
+If not declared as `static` it can be used to create "instances" that are assigned to a variable for use by other classes.  `static` fields or methods can be accessed without an instance, but can only interact with other `static` items.

 Access to members from outside is controlled by "access specifiers" which will typically deny access to variable methods but allow access to methods that can get and set the data.
 This technique of "data hiding" ensures that stored data is safely encapsulated.